Viking Longboat Waterford

 Cork City.
 Photo: George Karbu Photography.

-The small Viking community that lived in Cork, close to the monastery, existed peacefully with the native Irish.
+The small Viking community that lived in Cork City, close to the monastery, existed peacefully with the native Irish.
 The city’s leading clergy and aristocracy benefited from the presence of the Vikings by purchasing French wine, English salt, and other goods from the Norsemen in exchange for the hides of animals.

 Today, there’s little evidence of Cork’s Viking past, unless you know where to look.